 Figure 1-7 illustrates how the request sent by the source application is processed by target application with the help of the EBS and a set of intermediary services.
-Note that the request and provider transport services are optional.
+The request and provider transport services are optional.
 They are needed only for non-SOAP-based transports.